authzed/docs/docs/spicedb/feature-overview.md

 #### Hedging

 All datastores support having their requests hedged.
-If a request to the datastore has taken too long, another request is made to hedge against the first ever completing.
+If a request to the datastore has taken too long, another request is made to hedge against the first never completing.
 A configurable quantile value, defaulting to p95, is used to determine whether or not a request is slow.
 When there are not enough samples to accurately use a quantile, a configured absolute duration is used.